Taal volcano eruption poses deadly dilemma for people living in its shadow - Local News 8

 Thousands like her fled their homes when Taal suddenly rumbled into life.
 Caught off guard, many sought shelter in temporary evacuation centers carrying only the clothes they were in with little to no possessions.

-Seismic activity had been recorded at the volcano since March 2019, dbut that morning the alert level was at one — meaning a hazardous eruption was not imminent.
+Seismic activity had been recorded at the volcano since March 2019, but that morning the alert level was at one — meaning a hazardous eruption was not imminent.

 “The speed of escalation was unexpected,” said Mark Timbal, spokesperson for the National Disaster Risk Reduction and Management Council (NDRRMC).